showemeowkx/Graph-visualizer/README.md

 ## Overview

 Python Graph Visualizer is a desktop application for creating, visualizing, and analyzing graphs.
-It supports various types of graphs (directed/undirected) and provides interactive features such as exporting graph metrics to a text file, displaying a condensation graph and execute a stepwise graph traversal.
+It supports various types of graphs (directed, undirected and weighted) and provides interactive features such as exporting graph metrics to a text file, displaying a condensation graph and execute a stepwise graph traversal or minimal spanning tree definition.

 ## Features